codeforfunprojects/H2SDocumentation/MentorInfo.md

 2.)
 [Help them set up Slack](#How-to-join-Slack)

+3.)
+Start working on the first project -- Hello 42.
+This also contains some information about the branches

+4.)
+Select a topic branch https://forms.gle/PMkAQEFRwM43dC698

+5.)
+Sit with mentor for your topic.

 ## How to set up Intra
 (Computer Password is same)
 Students should get an email with their intra username.
 It often ends up in their Junk/Spam folder.
 They can change the password on their phone or a mentor’s computer.